MikroElektronika/mikrosdk_click_v2/clicks/thermo28/README.md

 ## Example Description

-> This example demonstrates the use of Thermo 28 click board™
+> This example demonstrates the use of Thermo 28 Click board™
 > by reading and displaying the temperature measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c